DanielFaria/authon/README.md

 ## Convert SAML to JWT to React Okta's Libraries ##

-The main goal is convert SAML to JWT Token.
-To achieve this there's a endpoint that when acessing SAML authentication is required, if this is succeed a JWT will be generate.
+The main goal is to convert SAML to JWT Token.
+In order to achieve this there's an endpoint that when acessing SAML authentication is required, if this succeeds a JWT will be generated.

-## Some Stuffs are using here ##
+## Some stuff being using here ##

-* [CircleCI](https://circleci.com/gh/DanielFaria/authon) Circle CI as continous integration tool
+* [CircleCI](https://circleci.com/gh/DanielFaria/authon) Circle CI as the continous integration tool
 * [Hawkeye](https://github.com/Stono/hawkeye) "Check security, vulnerability and general risk highlighting tool"
 * [Gradle](https://gradle.org/) Build Tool